-This moderately graded fire road ascent just outside Topanga Village provides some amazing views of the interior of the Santa Monica Mountains – especially if you get to see the marine layer flowing over the peaks closest to the coast.
+This moderately graded fire road ascent in Red Rock Canyon just outside Topanga Village provides some amazing views of the interior of the Santa Monica Mountains – especially if you get to see the marine layer flowing over the peaks closest to the coast.
 This dog-friendly hike has enough of an incline to get your legs working but isn’t tough enough to scare off new hikers.
 There’s a lot of geology on display here – and opportunities to extend the hike if you feel like spending more time outside.

 If you’re looking for hiking near Topanga, odds are you’re going to end up in Topanga State Park.
 And while there are some incredible hikes there, they can often get on the crowded side.